NealMatta/udemy-react-2023-playground/19 Diving into Redux/notes.md

 -   Always receives the old state and a dispatched action
 -   It must always output a new state object
 -   Takes the given inputs and produces a new state object

+# 290. Providing State

+-   Only wrapped components will have access to Redux